Yash08official/Javascript-Part-1-Basic/3_Functions_and_Arrays/1_JavaScript_Functions_and_arrays/readme.md

 Inside javascript we can used it

 Now, named function expression
-That we are assigning a function to a variable but you also having a seperate name of that function like this
+That we are assigning a function to a variable but you also having a separate name of that function like this

 ```
 var a = function abc(){